 Press on, Rangers fans.

-Tags: Brandon Snyder Colby Lewis Colorado Rockies Craig Gentry David Murphy Featured Jason Giambi Jonathan Herrera Josh Hamilton Josh Outman Mark Lowe Michael Kirkman Michael Young Nelson Cruz Popular Tanner Scheppers Texas Rangers Yorvit Torrealba
+Tags: Brandon Snyder Colby Lewis Colorado Rockies Craig Gentry David Murphy Jason Giambi Jonathan Herrera Josh Hamilton Josh Outman Mark Lowe Michael Kirkman Michael Young Nelson Cruz Tanner Scheppers Texas Rangers Yorvit Torrealba